Reading time 6 Minutes

 🤕

-1. Cover me up, strip me completely naked and "clean" me in bed with surface disinfection, then soap me up from head to toe.
-And leave me to freeze for two hours until they have finished the laundry.
-Read more?
+1. Cover me up, strip me completely naked and „clean“ me in bed with surface disinfectant, then soap me from head to toe.
+And let me freeze for two hours until the washing is ready.
+More on this?
 You can find it here: Basic care

 2. Now I have certainty.
 My beloved sister is visiting.
 And takes photos of my mask, every time one of my carers claims that the band at the back is already behind my ears - it doesn't go any higher.
 I was mistaken, I have a perceptual disorder, I'm just imagining it.
 The photos, however, prove the opposite.
 Read more at here.